brandonyee-cs/srh-journals/Journal 1.md

 https://github.com/fivethirtyeight/russian-troll-tweets/

-Researched viable datasets and found TwiBot-22 (Investigated for dataset completion --> looked through dataset)
+Researched viable datasets and found TwiBot-22 (Investigated for dataset completion --> looked through dataset) Not a good way to show the work but effectively I read through datasets to ensure they were complete for my intended usage.

 ## Designed Data Pipelines (9/5/25)